USC Marshall School of Business

-The USC Marshall School of Business is the business school of the University of Southern California.
+The USC Marshall School of Business is the business school of the University of Southern California, a private research university in Los Angeles, California, United States.
 It is accredited by the Association to Advance Collegiate Schools of Business.

-In 1997 the school was renamed following a $35 million donation from alumnus Gordon S. Marshall.
+In 1997, the school was renamed following a $35 million donation from alumnus Gordon S. Marshall.

 History

 The Marshall School began as the College of Commerce and Business Administration in 1920.
 The Graduate School of Business Administration was established in 1960.
 The Entrepreneurship Program, the first of its kind in the United States, was established in 1972 and is internationally recognized.
 It has now been renamed The Lloyd Greif Center for Entrepreneurial Studies.
 The Pacific RIM Education (PRIME) program was implemented in 1997 as the first ever MBA course of its kind to require all first year full-time MBA students to participate in an international experience.

 The Leventhal School of Accounting was formed within the school on February 7, 1979.
 All of its classes are offered at the University Park campus in Los Angeles.

 James G. Ellis was the dean from 2007 through June 30, 2019.
 The interim dean is Gareth James, the E. Morgan Stanley Chair in Business Administration, director of the Institute for Outlier Research in Business, and Professor of Data Sciences and Operations, who has held a number of roles in his more than 20 years at Marshall.

 On June 11, 2019, it was announced that Geoffrey Garrett would be leaving the Wharton School of the University of Pennsylvania at the end of the 2019–2020 academic year to become dean of the Marshall School of Business.
 Garrett will begin his tenure as dean of Marshall in July 2020.